Connect with others who understand.

 1. Lithium

-Lithium is a naturally occurring element and one of the most effective treatments for bipolar 1 disorder.
-In fact, it’s used as a first-line treatment based on how effective it’s been shown to be in studies.
+Lithium is a naturally occurring element and an effective treatment for bipolar 1 disorder.
+In fact, it’s commonly used as a first-line treatment based on how effective it’s been shown to be in studies.
 Lithium is used as a maintenance treatment to prevent mood episode relapses and has been shown to prevent suicide attempts.

 Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988.

-If you take lithium, you’ll need regular blood tests to check your kidney and thyroid function, since high levels of lithium in the body can be harmful.
+If you take lithium, you’ll need regular blood tests to check your kidney and thyroid function and the level of lithium in your blood because high lithium levels can be harmful.

-Many people experience little to no side effects from lithium therapy.
-Some side effects may show up when you start treatment but often fade over time.
+Some people have little to no side effects from lithium therapy.
+Side effects may show up when you start treatment, but often fade over time.

 • Fatigue